 MDB Weekly is a multi-format, weekly summary of information from the past week in Modern Digital Business.
 It's available as an article, an email newsletter, and as a LinkedIn newsletter.
 It will be published weekly on Mondays.

 February 28th is coming up fast!
-That’s the day my latest course, Basics of Cloud Security, will be available at the Atchison Academy.
+That’s the day my latest course, Basics of Cloud Security, is available at the Atchison Academy.

 How do you keep your private data safe in the public cloud?
 Is it even possible?
-In fact, your data and your application is likely safer in the public cloud than in your own private data center.
+The truth is, your data and your application is likely safer in the public cloud than in your own private data center.
 This course will show you, at a high level, the guiding principles and policies you need to understand to keep your cloud-based and cloud-native application safe and secure.

-This course is designed for technical executives, managers, and leaders that want to understand, at a high level, how to build a safe and secure cloud application.
-It’s also for cloud architects and senior developers that want to understand how to communicate basic cloud security principles to your company’s executives and leaders.
+This course is designed for technical executives, managers, and leaders who want to understand, at a high level, how to build a safe and secure cloud application.
+It’s also for cloud architects and senior developers who want to understand how to communicate basic cloud security principles to their company’s executives and leaders.

 The course is delivered as a series of 15 lessons sent via email, one lesson per day.
 At the end of the course, you can take an optional quiz, and if you pass, you’ll receive a completion certificate.

 Last week’s top story: Making Microservices Just the Right Size

 Building cloud-native applications involve building an application as a series of microservices.
 The idea is that individual microservices are self-contained slices of an application that can be designed, built, and operated independently of the rest of the application.
 This allows large, complex applications to be managed in bite-sized pieces, where each piece is built and operated by a single development team.

 But microservices come in various sizes, from tiny, super-specialized microservices to services big and complex enough to form their own monolithic applications.

 It’s difficult to determine the right size for services you need to build your organization’s apps and meet your business goals.